OpenModelica/OpenModelica/usersguide-sphinx/source/omedit.rst

 Using the Algorithmic Debugger Window
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Figure 2 -22 shows the Algorithmic Debugger window.
+:numref:`omedit-algorithmic-debugger` shows the Algorithmic Debugger window.
 The window contains
 the following browsers,

 -  *Stack Frames Browser* – shows the list of frames.
 It contains the